solo-io/dev-portal-starter/README.md

      "your-image-name"
      ```

-   - If running this app in the mesh with an `ExtAuthPolicy` that has an `oidcAuthorizationCode` config, you will need to update the image name and environment variables in your portal frontend deployment.
+   - If running this app in the mesh with an `ExtAuthPolicy` that has an "oidcAuthorizationCode" config, you will need to update the image name and environment variables in your portal frontend deployment.
 See the [Environment Variables if using an oidcAuthorizationCode ExtAuthPolicy](#environment-variables-if-using-an-oidcauthorizationcode-extauthpolicy) of this Readme for more details.

 ## UI Development